 Kara Weisman's personal website

 Click here to view my full CV.
-Analysis code for most studies is available on Github.
+Most of my papers are available on my Google Scholar profile.
+Analysis code for many studies is available on Github.
 Materials and preregistrations for many projects are available via OSF.
 Please email me with questions, comments, and ideas.

 Weisman, K.*, Ghossainy, M.E.*, Williams, A.J., Payir, A., Lesage, K.A., Reyes-Jaquez, B., Amin, T.G., Anggoro, F.K., Burdett, E.R.R., Chen, E.E., Coetzee, L., Coley, J.D., Dahl, A., Dautel, J.B., Davis, H.E., Davis, E.L., Diesendruck, G., Evans, D., Feeney, A., Gurven, M., Jee, B.D., Kramer, H.J., Kushnir, T., Kyriakopoulou, N., McAuliffe, K., McLaughlin, A., Nichols, S., Nicolopoulou, A., Rockers, P.C., Shneidman, L., Skopeliti, I., Srinivasan, M., Tarullo, A.R., Taylor, L.K., Yu, Y., Yucel, M., Zhao, X., Corriveau, K.H., & Richert, R.A., on behalf of the Developing Belief Network (2024).
 The development and diversity of religious cognition and behavior: Protocol for Wave 1 data collection with children and parents by the Developing Belief Network.
 PLOS ONE, 19(3): e0292755. [*joint first authors] [link]